Digital Wellbeing

 When Phones Get in the Way of Connection (and When They Don’t)

 “Hm hmmm?”
-I said, vaguely attending to my youngest child’s in-depth description of what features he would add to a Minecraft realm if given full coding control.
-My attention was split between his description (which could go on without end) and scrolling through a headline a friend had texted me.
-Actually I hadn’t made a… Read More
+I said, vaguely attending to my youngest child’s in-depth description of his latest session in Minecraft.
+My attention was split between his description (which could go on without end) and answering a text from a friend.
+While this isn’t one of my proudest parenting moments, I know that my experience is not unique.… Read More

 Group of young teenagers sitting outside in a circle showing each other images on their phones